-Covering 38 000 km2 of the Kalahari Desert region of South Africa and Botswana and bordering Namibia to the west, is the Kgalagadi Trans-Frontier Park.
+Covering 38 000 km2 of the Kalahari Desert region of South Africa is the Kgalagadi Trans-Frontier Park.

 This conservation area offers a truly unique game viewing experience.
 Here, the night sky turns jet-black, making the moon and every star in the Milky Way pop.

 Characterised by red dunes and dry rivers, this magical place is the polar opposite of the lush green Kruger National Park.
 It features sparse vegetation and animals concentrated in and around dry river beds.
 These make the Kgalagadi prime real estate for game viewing and wildlife photography.